CISO as a Service

 - Annually certify your compliance to the DFS

-Regulated entities will have 180 days from the effective date of the proposed rule to comply with its requirements, except as otherwise specified.
-The proposed rule will go into effect on March 1, 2017.
+Regulated entities will have 180 days from the effective date of the rule to comply with its requirements, except as otherwise specified.
+The rule went into effect on March 1, 2017.

 The purpose of the CISO as a Service

-Companies that are supervised by New York’s Department of Financial Services, and not specifically excluded from the proposed regulation, must appoint a qualified Chief Information Security Office (CISO), who will be accountable for the overall implementation, effectiveness, and enforcement of the Cybersecurity Program.
+Companies that are supervised by New York’s Department of Financial Services, and not specifically excluded from the in effect regulation, must appoint a qualified Chief Information Security Office (CISO), who will be accountable for the overall implementation, effectiveness, and enforcement of the Cybersecurity Program.